Leaflet: What you will need to pay

 What you will need to provide

-In most cases, we need supporting documents to evidence the information you provide.
+In most cases, we need supporting documents to evidence the information you give us.
 If you do not provide supporting documents, you may need to pay the full cost of your care until your assessment can be completed.

 Once we have looked at your finances, we will explain: